join the helix — apply to become a helixer

 how much does all of this cost?

 Our idea is to make this program as affordable as possible.
 To this end, all Helixers receive financial assistance ranging from 25-100% of the cost of travel, food, and lodging.
-We guarantee that at least half of all Helixers pay nothing towards those costs.
+We guarantee that at least half of all Helixers pay nothing towards program costs.
 The Helix does not cover the costs of passports, visas, or travel to Los Angeles to begin the program.

 how long is The Helix?